-Registration for 2019 will be up and running this summer!
-Check back with our friendly caber-tossing Scotsman below to sign up.
+Registration for 2019 IS UP and running!
+Click on our friendly caber-tossing Scotsman below to sign up.

 Once again, kids and Juniors are welcome to sign up and compete!
 All skill levels welcome.